 As you know, loading time is included in search engine ranking algorithms and is therefore important for SEO.
 You can read our previous blog post about the best website speed test tools for more information.
 But you can improve other aspects of your search engine optimization besides speed with the help of other tools, listed below.

-● Google Search Console (previously called Google Webmaster Tools) is useful for those who want to have Google-friendly site or app.
+- Google Search Console (previously called Google Webmaster Tools) is useful for those who want to have a Google-friendly site or app.

 Top 10 free social media monitoring tools

 We have already published 7 awesome social media management tools that help you create, schedule, publish and share content across many social networking platforms and generate leads.
 Now we offer you a list of tools that will make your SMM strategy effective too, but which can be used for free.
 These unpaid tools to monitor social networking sites are listed below.